• Skip to primary navigation

 I was wondering if I could use dermestids in my darkling beetle colony.
 I constantly have to clean out carcasses and it would be great to have them help with that.
 But I’ve read that they need a water source and I can’t put that on my wheat bran substrate.
 Will they get enough water by eating carcasses and any veggies I put in there for the darklings?
 Also, can they live in the substrate or on the egg carton I have in there?
 I appreciate any information you can give me.

 It may be possible.
-Dermestids don’t typically need additional water.
-This is probably something you could try with a small batch of darkling beetles and dermestids to see how it goes.
-The issues are going to be whether or not the Dermestids eat the darkling carcasses, whether or not there will be enough food to sustain them, and how well the two insects get along in that environment.
+Dermestids may not need additional water once they have a steady and reliable food supply.
+Combining the two is something you could try with a small batch of darkling beetles and Dermestids to see how it goes.
+The issues are whether or not the Dermestids eat the darkling carcasses, whether or not there will be enough food to sustain them, and how well the two insects get along in that environment.

 I’m considering converting a small grain bin into a dermestid beetle enclosure for cleaning skulls.